danja/seki/README.md

 Installation/running is easy :

 * install node.js (or copy node.exe into the src dir)
-* run Fuseki using Fuseki-0.2.0/run.bat (make executable first on *nix)
+* run Fuseki using jena-fuseki-0.2.6/run.bat (make executable first on *nix)
-* node seki.js
+* in another terminal: node seki.js
 * point a browser at http://localhost:8888/seki/

 post data should have URIs of the form http://hyperdata.org/seki/Hello